Final-Team-Project/BackEnd/README.md

 ### 1. Purpose

-- Based on the video(data), detects the companion dog's coordinates and visualizes the active of the dog with di verse graphs.
+- Based on the video(data), detect the companion dog's coordinates and visualize the dog's activity with various graphs.

-- Records the highlight video of the day from the selected data
+- Record the highlight video of the day from the selected data

 ### 2. Required Technical Skills
 - Yolov5(Python), Seaborn, OpenCV, AWS